vanitadiboyina/Fundamentals-of-UI-UX/README.md

 # Fundamentals-of-UI-UX

-I used adobe creative cloud to create sample UI designs for Vtech, Ayucare apps  .
+I used  Adobe XD to create sample UI designs for Vtech, Ayucure apps  .